Clinical-Genomics/cg/CONTRIBUTING.md

 It opens a ticket using the `osticket` API for each order which it links with the ticket number.
 It stores information in both LIMS and `status` for samples and pools linked by LIMS id.
 It stores only a minimum of information about each sample in LIMS.
 Most of the critial information is stored in `status` and this is also the primary place to go if we need to update e.g. application tag for a sample.

-#### transfer

-This interface has a few related roles:

-##### Flowcell

-Includes: `stats`, `hk`, `status`

-The API accepts the name of a flowcell which will be looked up in `stats`.
-For all samples on the flowcell it will:

-1. Check if the quality (Q30) is good enough to include the sequencing results
-1. update the number of reads that the sample has been sequenced _overall_ and match this with the requirement given by the application.
-1. accordingly, the interface will look up FASTQ files and store them using `hk`.
-1. if a sample has sufficient number of reads, the `sequenced_at` date will be filled in (`status`) according to the sequencing date of the most recent flowcell.

-##### Lims

-Includes: `status`, `lims`

-Some info if primarily stored in LIMS and needs to be syncronized over to `status`.
-This is the case for both the date when a samples was received and when it was finally delivered.
-This interface is intended to run continously as part of a crontab job.

 #### Upload